The history of psychedelics in psychotherapy

 Q: What are psychedelics?

-Q: How are psychedelics used in psychotherapy?
+Q: How does one apply psychedelics to psychotherapy?

 Q: What are some of the potential benefits of using psychedelics in psychotherapy?